Construction Costs in Los Angeles

 Design contingency covers scope that is anticipated but not yet fully detailed in the drawings.
 This is most relevant during design development, when the design direction is set but specifications, construction details, and systems engineering are still being resolved.
 At this stage, the budget is based on a combination of competitive pricing for defined scope and informed estimates for scope that is directionally understood but not yet documented in enough detail for subcontractors to price firmly.

-Design contingency typically runs 5-10% during design development and should reduce toward zero as construction documents are completed and subcontractor bids replace estimates.
+Design contingency typically runs 5-10% during design development and should reduce as construction documents are completed and subcontractor bids replace estimates.
 By the time a full set of construction documents is priced and a GMP is established, design contingency should be largely absorbed into firm pricing.
-If significant design contingency remains at GMP, it usually means the documents are not yet complete enough to support a reliable budget.
+It does not always reach zero, however.
+A number of design decisions are typically finalized during the shop drawing and submittal process after construction begins, and some contingency should remain to cover those refinements.
+If significant design contingency remains at GMP beyond what is attributable to outstanding submittals, it usually means the documents are not yet complete enough to support a reliable budget.

 Construction Contingency